History of the British peerage: Stuart monarchs

 Soon after Cromwell's death, the monarchy was restored, as was the House of Lords.
 King Charles II continued the Stuart tendency of profusely creating peerages, even eclipsing the figures of James I's reign.
 Several of those dignities went to Charles' many mistresses and illegitimate sons.
 Charles II's reign was also marked by the persecution of Roman Catholics after Titus Oates falsely suggested that there was a "Popish Plot" to murder the King.
 Catholic peers were hindered from the House of Lords because they were forced, before taking their seats, to recite a declaration that denounced some of the Roman Church's doctrines as "superstitious and idolatrous."
 These provisions would not be repealed until 1829.

 The next major event in the history of the Peerage occurred in 1707, when England and Scotland united into Great Britain.
 There were, at the time, one hundred and sixty-eight English peers and one hundred and fifty-four Scottish ones.
-English peers did not wish for their individual significance in the House of Lords to dwindle, so they agreed to permit Scotland to elect just sixteen representative peers to sit in the House of Lords (see Parliament and the Peerage).
+English peers did not wish for their individual significance in the House of Lords to dwindle, so they agreed to permit Scotland to elect just sixteen Scottish representative peers to sit in the House of Lords (see representative peer).
 After the Union, creations in both the Peerage of England and the Peerage of Scotland ceased and all new peerages were created in the Peerage of Great Britain.

 The individual power of peers did, however, reduce as more peerages were created.
 At one point, Anne created twelve peers in one day.
 The Tory government requested these creations, known as Harley's Dozen, in order to secure a majority for their Peace policy in a previously Whig-dominated House.
 In response to the increase in creations, the House of Lords proposed a bill to restrict its numbers in 1719, but the Peerage Bill failed in the House of Commons.